domapic/domapic-base/README.md

 domapic COMMAND --help
 ```

 > Note: The CLI will start automatically a [PM2](http://pm2.keymetrics.io/) process with your server name.
-You can stop the server process, read the server process logs, etc., using the PM2 commands, for further info, please [read the docs](http://pm2.keymetrics.io/docs/usage/quick-start/).
+Using PM2 commands you can stop the server process, read the server process logs, etc. For further info, please [read the PM2 docs](http://pm2.keymetrics.io/docs/usage/quick-start/).

-Or, without using CLI:
+To start the server without using CLI:

 ```shell
 npm start -- --name=SERVERNAME --port=8090